Warren: McCain 'tough as a boot' on recent Afghanistan trip

 Warren, a frequent critic of President Donald Trump, pounded him for expressing his frustration with Attorney General Jeff Sessions for recusing himself from the ongoing investigation into Russia's interference in the 2016 presidential election.

 "I didn't think Jeff Sessions should be attorney general of the United States at all.
 I thought he was disqualified to begin with," she said.
-"He had been back in the 1980s turned down by this Congress for being too racist to be confirmed as a federal judge.
-But once he was confirmed, he followed the rules that are in place at the Department of Justice on recusal."
+"He had been back in the 1980s turned down by this Congress for being too racist to be confirmed as a federal judge."

+While Warren didn't want to see Sessions become the country's top law enforcement official, she said his recusal was the appropriate thing to do.

+"Once he was confirmed, he followed the rules that are in place at the Department of Justice on recusal," she said.
 "And for Donald Trump to say, 'Gee, I had in mind to have an attorney general who would not follow the law' is just stunning.
 And it tells you once again that Donald Trump is out for exactly one thing, and that is to protect the skin of Donald Trump."

+Warren graded Trump on his key campaign promise to "drain the swamp."

+"Donald Trump promised repeatedly during the campaign that he would drain the swamp, so I want to hold him accountable for that," she said.
+"And it turns out that not only has he not drained the swamp, he has brought in -- we actually did one more count last night -- 193 corporate lobbyists, CEOs and executives of big, giant corporations and industry consultants."